ibm-cloud-docs/cloud-object-storage/help/billing.md

 ## Aspera transfers

-Note that any downloads using [Aspera](/docs/services/basics/aspera.md) will incur additional egress charges.
+Note that any downloads using [Aspera high-speed transfer](/docs/services/cloud-object-storage/basics/aspera.html) will incur additional egress charges.
 For more info, see the [pricing page](https://www.ibm.com/cloud-computing/bluemix/pricing-object-storage#s3api).

 ## Storage classes